 - Cool completely in the pan on a baking rack before glazing.

 - To make the glaze, using a mixer beat cream the softened cream cheese then add the powdered sugar.
 Continue to beat until combined.
-Mix in the crushed pineapple by hand.
+Mix in the crushed pineapple by hand, adding reserved pineapple juice to thin, as needed.

 - Turn the cake from the pan onto a platter then drizzle or frost with the glaze.